 Inspiration: Zip Zip Goes to Venus

 Five years after Gibor traveled to Venus, a real spacecraft would discover that the planet is actually hellishly hot and dry, totally unsuitable for dinosaurs or kiddos.
-Even with Venus off the table, Gibor knew that some lucky people were going to discover space travel one day.
+Even with Venus off the table, Gibor knew that some lucky people were going to travel through space one day.
 He was determined to be one of them.

-After earning his BS in Physics from Stanford, and his Ph.D. in Astrophysics from the University of Colorado – Boulder, Gibor came to Berkeley’s Astronomy department under a Chancellor’s Postdoctoral Fellowship and never left.
+After earning his BS in Physics from Stanford, and his Ph.D. in Astrophysics from the University of Colorado – Boulder, Gibor came to Berkeley’s Astronomy department with a Chancellor’s Postdoctoral Fellowship and never left.
+He travels through space using observations of stars and astrophysics.